NormanMacrae.net -Economist pro-youth -bravo sir fazle abed, lang syne jack ma

 The Economist founded the curriculum of Entrepreneurial Revolution in 1972.

-To study why none of the 3 biggest types of 20th century organisational system - gov, com, charity - could exponentially sustain jobs of the net generation, nor any of humanity's most social purposes!
+Study why none of the 3 biggest types of 20th century organisational system - gov, com, charity can sustain jobs of the net generation, nor any of humanity's most social purposes!

-3 What was the optimistic alternative to Orwellian Big Brother as the world became borderless and the cost of distance marginal for mobile apps and life critical info sharing?
+Is there an optimistic alternative to Orwellian Big Brother as the 5G world becomes borderless and the cost of distance marginal for mobile apps and life critical info sharing?

 In Eastern hemispheres- consider japan surveys began in 1962; consider asian pacific worldwide youth began in 1975- population statistics clarified that by the 2010s the majority of youthful net generation would be in the Eastern hemisphere - so all the most above zero sum models of post-industrial revolution - eg knowledge collaboration networking races to poverty museums needed to link celebrations in with Eastern youth

 Consider Japan Series (from 1962), Consider Asia Pacific Borderless Youth Century 1975

 What started Norman Macrae's genre of Entrepreneurial Revolution was a life-changing moment when he and his son Chris first saw students experimenting with digital learning networks in 1972 at The UK's National Development Project in Computer Assisted Learning.